Self-preservation

-Even the most simple of living organisms (for example, the single-celled bacteria) are typically under intense selective pressure to evolve a response that would help avoid a damaging environment, if such an environment exists.
-Organisms also evolve while adaptingeven thrivingin a benign environment (for example, a marine sponge modifies its structure in response to current changes, in order to better absorb and process nutrients).
-Self-preservation is therefore an almost universal hallmark of life.
-However, when introduced to a novel threat, many species will have a self-preservation response either too specialised, or not specialised enough, to cope with that particular threat.
-An example is the dodo, which evolved in the absence of natural predators and hence lacked an appropriate, general self-preservation response to heavy predation by humans and rats, showing no fear of them.
+Self-preservation is a behavior or set of behaviors that ensures the survival of an organism.
+It is thought to be universal among all living organisms.

 Self-preservation is essentially the process of an organism preventing itself from being harmed or killed and is considered a basic instinct in most organisms.
 Most call it a "survival instinct".
 Self-preservation is thought to be tied to an organism's reproductive fitness and can be more or less present according to perceived reproduction potential.
 If perceived reproductive potential is low enough, self-destructive behavior (i.e., the opposite) is not uncommon in social species.
 Self-preservation is also thought by some to be the basis of rational and logical thought and behavior.

+The opposite of self-preservation is self-destructive behavior.

 Overview

 An organism's fitness is measured by its ability to pass on its genes.
-The most straightforward way to accomplish this is to survive to a reproductive age, mate, and then have offspring.
-These offspring will hold at least a portion of their parent's genes, up to all of the parent's genes in asexual organisms.
+The most straightforward way to accomplish this is to survive to a reproductive age, mate if necessary, and then produce offspring.
+These offspring will hold at least a portion of their parent's genes, or up to all of the parent's genes in asexual organisms.
 But in order for this to happen, an organism must first survive long enough to reproduce, and this would mainly consist of adopting selfish behaviors that would allow organisms to maximize their own chances for survival.